membaza/users-service/README.md

 # users-service
 A small microservice for managing user registrations, password changes and issue access tokens.
 Built using Spring Boot and Spring Security.
 User information is stored in a MongoDB database.
-Authentication information is passed using JWS tokens in every request, eliminating the need for a distributed token store.
+Authentication information is passed using JWT tokens in every request, eliminating the need for a distributed token store.

 ## Features
 * Register Users